ShiLGit/Drill-Sergeant/README.md

-# DrillSerg_ChromeExtension
-Regulates amount of time user spends on unproductive ("watchlist") websites; blocks them if time threshold (currently 45m) is reached
+Chrome extension that regulates amount of time user spends on unproductive ("watchlist") websites; blocks them if time threshold (currently 45m) is reached

 ---------------------------------------------------------------------------------------------------
 FEATURES: